olcf/olcf-test-harness/docs/_sources/user_guide/launching.rst.txt

-    --fireworks                         Use FireWorks to run harness tasks (beta) -sb, --separate-build-stdio         Separate output from build into build_out.stderr.txt and build_out.stdout.txt
+    --fireworks                         Use FireWorks to run harness tasks (beta) -sb, --separate-build-stdio         Separate output from build into build_out.stderr.txt and build_out.stdout.txt --shuffle                           Shuffle the order of tests before launching

 .. note::